jwmcconnell/bank-ledger/README.md

 # Bank Ledger

-This is a simulated bank ledger bank end implemented with no persistant storage.
+This is a simulated bank ledger back end implemented with no persistant storage.
 There is a CLI to interact with it at the [bank-ledger-cli](https://github.com/jwmcconnell/bank-ledger-cli/) repo.

 ---
 ## Requirements